MohannadKarim06/FAQ-chatbot/README.md

-Absolutely!
-Here’s a polished, professional **README.md** for your **FAQ Chatbot** — tailored for GitHub, Upwork, and client demos.

----

 ## 🤖 FAQ Chatbot
 **Flagship NLP & MLOps Project (10/10)**
 > A multilingual, document-based FAQ chatbot powered by semantic search and a transformer-based language model.
 Upload your own FAQ file and chat with it in real time.